 Analytics can provide every project and company with valuable insights into progress and status.
-Big data is already being used in the construction industry, and one of the major concerns with current analytics is that they are not up to date and in real-time.
+Construction industry is currently using big data and one of the major concerns with current analytics is that they are not up to date and in real-time.
 Technology allows us to have real-time data and actionable insights now, but predictive analytics takes it a step further.
-Predictive analytics can help with managing resources, financial and material, by more accurately forecasting how much is needed and where.
+Predictive analytics in construction can help with managing resources, financial and material, by more accurately forecasting how much is needed and where.

 Data Ecosystem and Integration

 As the necessity of a collaborative and integrated system grows, the construction industry will be looking for more integrated software solutions that provide real-time collaboration during the building process.